j-josi/CamUI/README.md

 - **Desktop and Mobile mode:** You can choose which template to use that suits your need.
 New Mobile mode means you get a more touch friendly UI!
 - **Settings all in one place:** Sensor mode has been moved to the camera controls so everything is together.
 - **Capture higher resolution images:** Before images where captured from the video feed.
 Now there will be a switch in camera modes when capturing photos meaning you get the maximum resoltuion and quality even when your video stream is set to low.
-- **Basic Edit mode in Image Gallery:** If you need to rotate or tweak your image after the fact, you can now do that with some basic edit options in the image gallery
+- **Basic Edit mode in Media Gallery:** If you need to rotate or tweak your image after the fact, you can now do that with some basic edit options in the media gallery
 - **Fetching Metadata:** fetching sensor metadata is now possible.
 - **Removed feature - GPIO:** GPIO has been removed from this version as it needs more work done to get this feature right.